SeanKD/barcode_listener/README.md

 # code_scan_listener

-This library is a fork of the flutter_barcode_listener.

-This utilizes the HardwareKeyboard API instead of the RawKeyboard API.

-Listen for any hardware code scanner

 ## Problems with barcode scanning

 If you need to get barcode scanned from some hardware barcode scanner you generally have few ways to do it.